Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/SubscriptionRef"

-Re-exports all named exports from the "effect/SubscriptionRef" module as "SubscriptionRef".
+Re-exports all named exports from the "effect/SubscriptionRef" module as `SubscriptionRef`.

 **Signature**